 All of these questions are important to Elon Musk's Mars colony, because the colony will be an independent, self-sustaining instantiation of the human species on another planet.
 Does the Mars colony need innovation?
 If so, how much?

 One way to examine and understand innovation is to look at what happens with human societies that never innovate.
 These societies seem to reach of stage – we might call this stage "good enough" – and then these societies simply stick with the status quo, sometimes for thousands of years.
-Here are three examples:
+Here are four examples:

 Native American culture.
 We traditionally think of Native American culture in the way it is most commonly portrayed in movies, like the movie Dances With Wolves.
 Native American culture did have technology.
 They lived in a form of housing, known as the teepee [ref].
 They had a way to hunt for meat, known as the bow and arrow.
 They had ways to preserve meat, usually by drying it into jerky [ref].
 They were able to make clothing and shoes from animal hides.
 They had to innovate to create teepees, arrows and moccasins, but then the innovation stopped.